chutipon29301/netcentric-escape-game/README.md

 | 11.
 Only owner (who create the room) can change the field dimension (e.g. 5x5, 6x6, 7x7)
 | 12.
 Disappear keypad when not be in your turn
 | 13.
 Role appear for that client
 | 14.
-Admin page (reset game, show online players, created room, delete room)
+Admin page (reset game, show online players, created room, delete room, remove game)
 | 15.
 List of online players
 | 16.
 Remove register players
 | 17.
 Current status player